AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ### Deleting Packages {#deleting-packages}

 Deleting a package only deletes its details from Package Manager.
-If this package was already, then the installed content will not be deleted.
+If this package was already installed, then the installed content will not be deleted.

 1. [Access Package Manager.](#accessing)